artghieri/GitHub-Markdown-Cheatsheet/README.md

 [^note]: Named footnotes allow easier identification and linking.
 ```
 > [!IMPORTANT]
-> Identifiers only correlate the footnote reference with the footnote itself — in the output, footnotes are numbered sequentially.
+> Identifiers only correlate the footnote reference with the footnote itself.

 ## Lists
 There are a few ways to create a *list* in **GitHub Markdown** that can adapt to your specific use.